Monnify/monnify-wordpress-plugin/README.md

 **Q: How do I install and configure the Monnify Official Payment Gateway Plugin?**

 1. Install the plugin via the WordPress plugin installer.
-2. Activate the plugin.
+2. Activate the plugin through the 'Plugins' menu
-3. Navigate to the plugin settings and enter your Monnify API credentials.
+3. Navigate to the plugin settings.
-4. Configure your payment options and customize the checkout experience.
+3. Select 'Enable Test Mode' if you would like to make test payments.
+3. Enter your Monnify API credentials
+4. Select the payment methods you would like to support, Hold "SHIFT" to select multiple (Works only in Live Mode).

-For detailed instructions, please refer to monnify documentation, https://developers.monnify.com
+For detailed instructions, please refer to monnify documentation, https://developers.monnify.com/docs/integration-tools/plugin-libraries

 **Q: What payment methods does Monnify support?**